sayanC04/ducks-on-fire-pandas-in-fear/README.md

-🔥 FireDucks vs Pandas — Big Data Speed Test
+🔥🔥🔥 FireDucks vs Pandas — Big Data Speed Test 🔥🔥🔥
-Curious which library flies faster through massive data — FireDucks or Pandas?
-We ran them head-to-head on a 10 million row dataset to find out! 🧠
+Ever wondered which is faster: FireDucks or Pandas?
+We ran both through a 10 million row dataset to find out! 🏁

-🧩 What We Tested
+🧪🧪🧪 What We Tested
-Reading large CSV files
+📂 Reading large CSVs

-Filtering, sorting, and grouping

-Measuring runtime performance

-🧰 Tools Used
+🔍 Filtering & Sorting

+🧮 GroupBy operations

+⏱️ Runtime benchmarking

+🛠️🛠️🛠️ Tech Stack
-Python 🐍
+🐍 Python

-FireDucks 🦅
+🔥🦆 FireDucks

-Pandas 🐻
+🐼 Pandas

-Matplotlib 📉
+📈 Matplotlib

-🚦 How to Run
+🚀🚀🚀 Try It Yourself
-Clone the repo
+📥 Clone the repo

-Open the notebook in Colab or Jupyter
+🧾 Open the notebook in Colab or Jupyter

-Run all cells and see who wins the speed race 🏁
+▶️ Run all the cells & see the results!

+🎯🎯🎯 Why This Matters
-Perfect for data engineers, analysts, or anyone into performance benchmarking on big data workloads.
+Perfect for data engineers, analysts, or anyone dealing with large datasets.
+See how FireDucks stacks up against the classic Pandas in real-world data tasks!